tilden/tilden.github.io/_posts/2019-03-19-google-inbox.md

   caption="Note that I didn't add Chase's phone number; Inbox added that suggested action automatically based on the content of the reminder"
 %}

-Another odd holdover behavior from past email clients (that I still did) was write emails to myself to remind you of things, or to save links, etc. Inbox includes built-in support for this, with its integrated "reminder" support.
+Another holdover behavior from past email clients (that I still used to do!) was write emails to myself to remind you of things, or to save links, etc. Inbox includes built-in support for this, with its integrated "reminder" support.

 ### Unread actually *means* unread